Senzdamsik/cinch_fakhri/README.md

 # Cinch Product Rental API

-This is a FastAPI application for a Product Rental Service that supports product details, attributes, rental periods, and regional pricing.
-The API allows users to retrieve complete product information including attributes, rental periods, and region-specific pricing.
+This is a FastAPI application for Fakhri's Senior Python Developer test at Cinch.
+The app allows users to retrieve complete product information including attributes, rental periods, and region-specific pricing.

+You can access the live app at: https://cinch-fakhri-service-171906912767.asia-southeast1.run.app/docs/

 ## Prerequisites